jjyr/jjyr.github.com/_posts/2020-03-03-Introducing-Godwoken.markdown

 The Godwoken main contract uses a [sparse merkle tree] to store all accounts and state of accounts.

-If we want to refer to account state in layer-1.5 contracts, we simply generate a merkle proof, and verify the proof in the contract.
+If we want to refer to account state in layer-1.5 contracts, we simply generate a merkle proof and verify the proof in the contract.

-If we want to refer to a layer-1.5 account state in layer-1 contract, we can refer the Godwoken main contract cell in the transaction's `cell_deps` field, and read Godwoken global state from the cell to get the merkle root, then verifies the state and merkle proof.
+If we want to refer to a layer-1.5 account state in layer-1 contracts, we can refer the Godwoken main contract cell in the transaction's `cell_deps` field, and read Godwoken global state from the cell to get the merkle root, then verifies the state and merkle proof.

 By creating an abstracted account layer, we minimize the work of building a shared state contract on CKB.